 Think sandy beaches, sparkling surf, sailing calm waters on the Whitsundays.
 Queensland has a magnificent coastline that attracts thousands of tourists.
 Just try to get a caravan site midwinter and you know what I mean – 20 footers everywhere.
-But, if it’s water that you are after, you don’t need to do battle with the hordes, or spend a fortune.
+But, if it’s waterfront camping that you are after, you don’t need to do battle with the hordes, or spend a fortune.
 Tucked away in numerous nooks and crannies throughout the state are some absolutely magnificent stretches of water.
 Not surf, admittedly, but nevertheless very, very attractive, and no sharks or stingers.
 They are scattered all over the state.

 Roughly midway between Mt Isa and Cloncurry is Lake Corella.
 Take a sneaky little turn off the highway to the south, through an unlocked gate, down a short, unsealed road and the water opens up.
 The Clem Walton Dam was built in 1959 to provide water to the Mary Kathleen uranium mining township (which by the way is an excellent stopover – Google it).

 This one is big.
-Your 36-foot, fifth wheeler can get in here.
-There are heaps of campsites right on the water, and even more scattered among the trees, and in the open if you’re after solar.
+Your 36-foot, fifth-wheeler can get in here.
+There are heaps of campsites right on the waterfront, and even more scattered among the trees, and in the open if you’re after solar.
 Some people make this a long-term ‘residence’, and it doesn’t cost a cracker.
 There are no facilities, including dump points, so you may need to travel a bit for that choice job if you stay a few days.
 The water from the lake is pretty good quality.
 A lot of people get heavily into red-clawing and tinnies are quite easy to launch from the edge.
 Lots of canoes get a fair work out too.
 Fires are permitted, but wood is scarce.
 For me, a nice, quiet, relaxing spot for a few days or a few weeks.

 The lake is about 90km west of Mackay.
 It is easy access directly off a sealed road.
 This is top camping, and it’s free.

-There is a long stretch of absolute water frontage sites, and even more just back a little and up the slope.
+There is a long stretch of absolute waterfront sites, and even more just back a little and up the slope.
 Camping is unstructured and when it is busy be prepared for someone to squeeze in next to you, or even in front of you.
 Not all the sites are dead level but they’re pretty good.
 The lake is very popular with miners and their families, and it can get busy in peak times (for example, school holidays).

 All the usual water activities are taken up here, notably canoeing and putt-putting around in tinnies.
-But sometimes the local lads bring their toys down, and the activities turn to powerboating and water skiing.
+But sometimes the local lads bring their toys down, and the activities turn to power-boating and water skiing.
 There goes the ambience.

 There is a relatively new amenities block comprising toilets and cold showers.
 Quite a few people use the water for drinking, so it seems to be okay?